Video Transcript with Visual Description

 Ways to Continue Your Learning

-Lead your own book study!
-Follow a detailed facilitator guide to lead colleagues in deep discussion of the text, Coaching for Equity, Conversations that Change practice by Elena Aguilar.
+Coaching for Equity: Follow a detailed facilitator guide to lead colleagues in deep discussion of the text, Coaching for Equity, Conversations that Change practice by Elena Aguilar.
 You can read about the original book study, led by Statewide Coaching Coordinator, Joseph Kanke, in the March 2021 Coaching Chronicles Newsletter.
-All the tools and resources you need to take a deep dive into Coaching For Equity can be accessed at the button below.

 Grow a coaching network!
 Finding your community is important.
 We grow in our reflective practice when we take time to dialogue and seek feedback.
 Fostering your network will open new doors to professional learning and support, look to see what is available to you and make some connections.
 Read more about creating your own coaching network.